 An Introductory Guide to Milk Texturing and Steaming for Coffee Drinks

-Ever wondered what offers your favorite cappuccino or latte that creamy, silky, and frothy feel?
+Ever wondered what provides your favorite cappuccino or latte that creamy, silky, and frothy feel?
 Well, it’s all about milk texturing!
 It’s like the secret sauce to creating your coffee taste and look absolutely divine.
-So, grab a cup of joe, sit back, and let’s dive into the world of milk texturing.
+So, grab a caffeinated beverage, sit back, and let’s dive into the world of milk texturing.

 The Story Behind Milk Texturing

 Did you discover that milk texturing has been around since the late 19th century?
-Nevertheless, it was only in the early 20th century that the first steam wand on an espresso coffee machine was introduced by Luigi Bezzera.
-Back then, steamed milk was just a way to mellow down the sharp taste of espresso with creamy milk.
+However, it was only in the early 20th century that the first steam wand on an espresso coffee machine was introduced by Luigi Bezzera.
+Back then, steamed milk was simply a way to mellow down the sharp taste of espresso coffee with creamy milk.

-Latte art only gained popularity in the latter 20th century, taking milk texturing to a whole new degree of sophistication.
+Latte art only gained popularity in the latter 20th century, taking milk texturing to a whole new extent of sophistication.
 Thanks to David Schomer of Espresso coffee Vivace in Seattle, latte art became a ‘thing’.
-Inspired by Italian baristas and driven by precision and creativity, Schomer refined the process of pouring microfoam into espresso to create patterns.
+Inspired by Italian baristas and driven by precision and creativity, Schomer refined the procedure of pouring microfoam into espresso to create patterns.
 His baristas later poured for the first time the bee, the heart, and the rosetta.
-Latte art has since become a needs to in any upscale coffee shop.
+Latte art has since become a should in any upscale coffee shop.

 With the advent of electric frothers, this art was democratized, allowing enthusiasts to recreate café-style beverages right at home.